2.10.a The Westminster Theological Journal

 Significant contributions have been made by Professor Todd Beall (Capital Bible Seminary), Professor Eep Talstra (the Werkgroep Informatica, the Free University, Amsterdam), and Ferdinand Poswick (the Centre Informatique et Bible, Maredsous, Belgium).
 Under the supervision of Dr. Lowery, Mr. Salisbury continues to correct and enhancement the morphology and the electronic text.

 The Westminster Hebrew Morphology has been incorporated into many Bible software products.
 Among them are: Accordance by Oak Tree Software (Mac); BART by SIL/Wycliffe (Win); BibleWorks by BibleWorks LLC (Win); Logos by Logos Bible Software (Win); and WordSearch by iExalt Electronic Publishing (Win).
-Some of these products are available at a discount from Westminster Bookstore.

 For information about licensing the Westminster Hebrew Morphology for use in software pages or products, contact Dr. Lowery.